 In the year 2021, The Marquis Who’s Who publications board awarded Manolo as a recipient of Who’s Who in America, as a “The Community Activator Award,” followed by the “Outstanding Philanthropic Small Business Award” given to him and his business in the same year in Charlotte.

-We are, Our Bread, Our People, Our Future.
+Our Bread, Our People, Our Future.

 Biography of Manolo´s Betancur